 Unearned premiums represent the proportion of premiums written in the current year, which relate to risks that have not expired by the end of the financial year.
 The Group raises provisions for unearned premiums on a basis that reflects the underlying risk profile of its insurance contracts.
 An unearned premium provision is created at the commencement of each insurance contract and is released as the risk covered by the contract expires.
 All of the Group's insurance contracts have an even risk profile.
 Therefore, the unearned premium provision is released evenly over the period of insurance using a time proportion basis.
 The provision for unearned premiums is first determined on a gross level and thereafter the reinsurance impact is separately recognised based on the relevant reinsurance contract.
-Deferred acquisition costs and Reinsurance commission revenue are recognised on a basis that is consistent with the related provision for unearned premiums are adequate.
+Deferred acquisition costs and Reinsurance commission revenue are recognised on a basis that is consistent with the related provision for unearned premiums.
+At each reporting date an assessment is made of whether the provisions for unearned premiums are adequate.
 A separate provision can be made, based on information available at the reporting date, for any estimated future underwriting losses relating to unexpired risks (unexpired risk provision).